 1. Single Coil

-Single coil pickups are the original type of electric guitar pickups used till the late fifties.
+Single coil pickups are the original electric guitar pickups used until the late fifties.
 These pickups use a single magnet.
 In addition, they produce a bright, high note sound that cuts through easily.

 A single-coil pickup is extremely sensitive to the guitarist's technique.
 For this reason, most single-coil pickups are created to capture these subtleties.
 Guitars that have this type of pickup include: